Concrete and Gold Tour

 Concrete and Gold Tour was the ninth concert tour by American rock band Foo Fighters, in support of Concrete and Gold, their ninth studio album.
-It began June 16, 2017, in Reykjavík, Iceland, and it concluded October 23, 2018 in Calgary, Canada.
+It began May 28, 2017, in Napa, California, and it concluded October 23, 2018 in Calgary, Canada.
 It marked the first time since November 2015 that the band had toured.
 The tour also featured summer festivals in Europe and Asia.